Best Dog Training Tips and Ideas

 Watch my Kong prep examples and don’t forget to subscribe!

 What I don’t like are fat dogs.
-So, I tend to find ways to stuff the Rita ball, Kong Quest Bone (large) or a West Paw toy with Dexter’s food calories.
-You probably know by now that I home-cook for Dexter, so this makes Kong stuffing incredibly easy since all of his food is soft and wet.
+So, I tend to find ways to stuff the Rita ball, Kong Quest Bone (large), or a West Paw toy with Dexter’s food calories.
+You probably know by now that I DIY Raw for Dexter.
+I use his vegetable and fruit portion of his meals to stuff toys.
 For those dogs who eat a high-quality canned dog food, this would work well too.
 For my dry dog food friends, I recommend substituting cooked meats for some of the dry kibbles.

-Getting your dog used to eating out of a Kong, Kong Quest Bone, Rita ball or Jed sometimes takes a little trial and error.
+Getting your dog used to eating out of a Kong or other hollow toy sometimes takes a little trial and error.
 What I typically do is take something wet like canned dog food or organic almond butter and smudge it on the outside of the toy.
 You want to make it easy enough on your dog to want to interact with the treat toy.
 This may take a few days.
 You are looking for your dog to anticipate the chew toy and eagerly lick away.
 Once this happens, I smudge some organic almond butter inside the opening so he has to start licking inside the toy for his reward.